 I completed an objective in the past.
 Does it count?

-Nope.
 Unless otherwise noted, past experiences do not count toward completing objectives.
 Objectives do not count as complete for activities done prior to the date you started the quest.
-Objectives must be completed intentionally or they do not count.
+Objectives must be completed intentionally for a quest or they do not count.